Budget and Cash Flow Forecast - What's the Difference?

 The second step is to figure out gross profit margin.
 Again, this is much easier if you've been in business for a while.
 In that case, estimate the cost of your goods sold (beginning inventory, goods purchased or manufactured, shipping charges, etc.) and subtract that from your overall sales revenue.
 Note this step is not always relevant to all businesses.

-The third step is to calculate the operating expenses.
+is to calculate the operating expenses.
 A good place to start, once again, is those management accounts.
 These accounts should include an itemised list of the fixed and variable expenses you incurred during the year, including salaries and wages, rent, postage, research, travel, utilities, taxes, etc. If you're just starting out, you're going to have to brainstorm to make sure you factor in all the costs you will incur.
+The last step

 How to Convert your Business Budget to a Cash Flow Forecast